Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 **Asynchrony_Gross Regressions**

 *Asynchrony_Gross ~ Log10(Balance):* The standardized estimate is -0.176 (p = 0.013), indicating a significant negative effect.
-Higher balance leads to lower asynchrony, suggesting that as balance increases, species within the community fluctuate more synchronously.
+Higher imbalance leads to lower asynchrony, suggesting that as imbalance increases, species within the community fluctuate more synchronously.

 *Asynchrony_Gross ~ Nutrients:* The standardized estimate is -0.469 (p < 0.001), showing a strong negative relationship.
 Higher nutrient levels appear to reduce asynchrony, possibly by causing similar responses across species.

 **Population Stability Regressions**

-*Population Stability ~ Log10(Balance)*: The standardized estimate is -0.296 (p < 0.001), indicating that higher balance is associated with lower population stability.
+*Population Stability ~ Log10(Balance)*: The standardized estimate is -0.296 (p < 0.001), indicating that higher imbalance is associated with lower population stability.

 *Population Stability ~ Nutrients*: The standardized estimate is 0.635 (p < 0.001), showing that higher nutrient levels are associated with increased population stability, likely because nutrients enhance conditions that support stable population dynamics.